shoppollama/shoppollama/README.md

 > **Open Source Agentic Commerce Platform built on Ollama and Stripe — Run DeepSeek, Llama3 & GPT-oss out of the box**

 Shoppollama is an AI-powered commerce platform built with Phoenix LiveView and Elixir.
 It uses local AI models via Ollama (i.e. Llama3 and gpt-oss).
-It ships with its MCP server for payment testing powered by Stripe and Tidewave.
+It ships with its own MCP server for payment testing (powered by Stripe and Tidewave).

 ## Features